SynchronVM/SynchronVM/spec/architecture.md

 **Context Scheduler and Context List**

-There is a list of contexts (separate instances of code and state) that can execute in a time-shared fasion on the execution unit.
+There is a list of contexts (separate instances of code and state) that can execute in a time-shared fashion on the execution unit.

-TODO: Maybe cooperative scheduling at this level?
-This would require "go to sleep" operations in the bytecode.
+(TODO: Maybe cooperative scheduling at this level?
+This would require "go to sleep" operations in the bytecode.)

+The contexts that are executed on one VM are sharing the memory resources of the Virtual Machine Container.

 <!-- [Scheduler] -> [Execution Parameters] -->